Starwarsdan3000/NetflixAvatarKeyFinder/README.md

 3. Check for any errors in the browser's **Developer Tools Console**.
 4. DM me on discord I have nothing going on in my life

+## For all who help!
+Thank you so much!
+Its geniunly overbearing trying to get people to help compile this whole thing, and you're all the best for doing it!